vdh-anssi/opc-ua_security/README.md

 (In RSA, it takes only 50s, and it is depicted in the file `output/trace2.pdf`).
 This scenario is very close to the one described in the paper in §5.4 and illustrated in Appendix §B.4, figure 12.

-§5.5 KCI: session and user confusion:
+§5.5 KCI session and user confusion:
 - `$ python3 opcua.py -q "3.1.confusion" -c "RSA, Encrypt, reopen, SSec, cert, no_switch, lt_leaks" --html --no_reconstruction`
 The attack is found in less than 03s, but Proverif cannot reconstruct it and terminates with "cannot be proved".
 In the file `output/index.html`, a reachable goal shows that Proverif is able to construct a clause that contradicts the query: